pineconehouse/pretty-printer/README.md

 ## Pretty record printer
-> Using this class to pretty print the record data, column will be aligned for each row.
+> Using this class to pretty print the records, Rows will be output in column alignment.

 ```java